 There are however some areas to look out for when considering these properties for investment:

 • Check that the roof looks sound and there are no signs of sagging.
 Problems can occur with these large hipped structures when the original ceramic roof tiles have been replaced with modern concrete types which can add extra weight or if timber supports which ran from side to side in the loft have been removed to make more space.
-Also make sure that vents or a gap have been left around the eaves so condensation does not build up and effect the timber work.
+Also, make sure that vents or a gap have been left around the eaves so condensation does not build up and affect the timber work.

 • An additional tall, thin chimney was often built above the kitchen in the corner of the house.
 These can be precarious and are worth removing if having roofing work done.

 • Walls in the 1920s and 30s usually had a cavity but after eighty years the ties which held the inner and outer face together can snap resulting in a bulge in the brickwork which will require attention (it is the inner wall which carries the load from the floors and roof, the outer is principally a facing).

 • Look for any signs of cracks in the brickwork as foundations were still shallow on many inter-war houses making them vulnerable to ground movement from leaky drains, heavy traffic, certain types of clay soil and trees and shrubs being too close to the building.

 • With DPC’s and cavity walls damp should be less of a problem than with earlier housing.
 However the removal of fireplaces, fitting of double glazing and the blocking of air vents in the walls can cause condensation to build up and areas of mould to appear on the inner face of exterior walls.